 \subsection{RQ2: Memory Usage, Latency, and Efficiency}

-Table~\ref{tab:performance} reports memory footprint, throughput, latency, effective computational efficiency, and energy consumption on Apple M2 CPU.
+Table~\ref{tab:performance} reports memory footprint, throughput, latency, effective computational efficiency, and energy consumption on Apple M4 CPU.
 Across all three evaluated models, \tool\ consistently outperforms both full-precision inference and the widely adopted \textsc{int8} baseline.

-\textbf{Memory Usage.} We measure peak memory usage during inference by generating 1{,}024 tokens from a fixed prompt and averaging over five runs. \tool\ reduces memory footprint from approximately 26 GB to 4.1–4.2 GB for 7B-scale models, corresponding to a uniform 6.4$\times$ reduction.
-In comparison, \textsc{int8} reduces memory to around 6.7 GB (3.9–4.0$\times$).
-The additional savings of up to 1.6$\times$ over \textsc{int8} stem from \tool's 3-bit representation.
-Theoretically, 3-bit quantization provides a compression factor of $8/3 \approx 2.67\times$ over int8 and $32/3 \approx 10.7\times$ over FP32.
-In practice, alignment constraints, packing overhead, and auxiliary data structures (e.g., lookup tables and unpacking buffers) moderate these gains, yielding an effective 6.4$\times$ reduction.
-Even so, this reduction enables 7B-scale models to fit within an 8 GB memory budget, improving the feasibility of commodity-device deployment.
+\textbf{Memory Usage.} We measure peak memory usage during inference by generating 1{,}024 tokens from a fixed prompt and averaging over five runs. \tool\ reduces the memory footprint from approximately 26 GB to 4.1 to 4.2 GB for 7B-scale models, which corresponds to a uniform 6.4$\times$ reduction.
+In comparison, \textsc{int8} reduces memory to around 6.7 GB (3.9 to 4.0$\times$).
+The additional savings of up to 1.6$\times$ over \textsc{int8} come from \tool's 4-bit per-block representation.
+Theoretically, 4-bit quantization provides a compression factor of $2\times$ over int8 and $8\times$ over FP32.
+In practice, alignment constraints, per-block codebook overhead, and auxiliary data structures such as unpacking buffers moderate these gains, which yields an effective 6.4$\times$ reduction.
+Even so, this reduction enables 7B-scale models to fit within an 8 GB memory budget, which improves the feasibility of commodity-device deployment.

-\textbf{Throughput and Latency.} Using the same experimental setup, we measure throughput in tokens per second (tok/s). \tool\ achieves 3.5–4.7 tok/s across the three models, representing up to 10.5$\times$ speedup over full precision.
-The \textsc{int8} baseline reaches only 2.1–2.2 tok/s (up to 5.5$\times$ speedup).
-In terms of latency, this corresponds to 213–286 ms per token for Ditto, representing up to 10.5$\times$ reduction compared to full precision (2000–2500 ms) and up to 2.2$\times$ reduction relative to int8 (455–476 ms).
-These improvements stem from two complementary factors: (1) reduced memory traffic due to the smaller 3-bit weight footprint, and (2) improved kernel efficiency, as our optimized GEMV integrates low-bit unpacking with BLAS-based vectorized computation, amortizing decoding overhead while preserving high parallelism.
+\textbf{Throughput and Latency.} Using the same experimental setup, we measure throughput in tokens per second (tok/s). \tool\ achieves 3.5 to 4.7 tok/s across the three models, which represents up to a 10.5$\times$ speedup over full precision.
+The \textsc{int8} baseline reaches only 2.1 to 2.2 tok/s (up to 5.5$\times$ speedup).
+In terms of latency, this corresponds to 213 to 286 ms per token for \tool, which is up to a 10.5$\times$ reduction compared to full precision (2000 to 2500 ms) and up to a 2.2$\times$ reduction relative to \textsc{int8} (455 to 476 ms).
+These improvements stem from two complementary factors, namely (1) reduced memory traffic because of the smaller 4-bit per-block weight footprint and (2) improved kernel efficiency, since our optimized GEMV integrates low-bit unpacking with BLAS-based vectorized computation that amortizes decoding overhead while preserving high parallelism.